smcclab/smc-course/_deliverables/01-audiovisual-diary.md

 - all files (e.g. Pd patch files, Extempore source code files, sound files & other assets) required to re-produce your submission

+- a 200-word reflection on your work

 Even though you need to submit something every week, you won't receive a mark each week.
 Instead, you'll be marked through two AV diary portfolio submissions:

-- at the end of week 5 (for AV diary entries 2--5) worth 15% of total mark
+- an 800-word document at the end of week 5 (for AV diary entries 2--5) worth 15% of total mark

-- at the end of week 9 (for AV diary entries 6--9) worth 15% of total mark
+- an 800-word document at the end of week 9 (for AV diary entries 6--9) worth 15% of total mark

-Each submission must include the four videos and files associated with your submission (which you'll have done anyway) and a 800-word (max) document explaining how each AV diary entry explored the theme & creative criteria for that week.
+Each submission must include an 800-word (max) document of your combined (and edited) reflections, explaining how each AV diary entry explored the theme and creative criteria for that week and reflecting on the collaborative sessions.
+Include figures, screen captures, and code excerpts in your documents as necessary.

 ## Submission process {#submission-process}

 You'll submit your 60s video and associated files (as a single zip file) through Wattle by Monday 9pm every week (from weeks 2--9 inclusive).

 Submit your two 800-word documents through wattle at the end of week 5 and the end of week 9.